Wes Montgomery

 John Leslie "Wes" Montgomery (March 6, 1923 – June 15, 1968) was an American jazz guitarist.
-Montgomery was known for his unusual technique of plucking the strings with the side of his thumb, and for his extensive use of octaves, which gave him a distinctive sound.
+Montgomery was known for his unusual technique of plucking the strings with the side of his thumb and for his extensive use of octaves, which gave him a distinctive sound.

-Montgomery often worked with his brothers Buddy (Charles F.) and Monk (William H.) and with organist Melvin Rhyne.
-His recordings up to 1965 were oriented towards hard bop, soul jazz, and post bop, but around 1965 he began recording more pop-oriented instrumental albums that found mainstream success.
+Montgomery often worked with his brothers Buddy (Charles F.) and Monk (William H.), as well as organist Melvin Rhyne.
+His recordings up to 1965 were oriented toward hard bop, soul jazz, and post bop, but around 1965 he began recording more pop-oriented instrumental albums that found mainstream success.
 His later guitar style influenced jazz fusion and smooth jazz.

-Biography
+Early life and education

 Montgomery was born in Indianapolis, Indiana.
 According to NPR, the nickname "Wes" was a child's abbreviation of his middle name, Leslie.
 The family was large, and the parents split up early in the lives of the children.
 Montgomery and his brothers moved to Columbus, Ohio, with their father and attended Champion High School.
-His older brother Monk dropped out of school to sell coal and ice, gradually saving enough money to buy his brother Wes a four-string tenor guitar from a pawn shop in 1935.
-Although Montgomery spent many hours with the guitar, he recounted this time later in life, saying he had to start over when he got his first six-string several years later.
+His older brother Monk dropped out of school to sell coal and ice, gradually saving enough money to buy Wes a four-string tenor guitar from a pawn shop in 1935.
+Although Montgomery spent many hours playing that guitar, he dismissed its usefulness, saying he had to start over when he got his first six-string several years later.

 Career

 He and his brothers returned to Indianapolis.
-In 1943 Montgomery found work as a welder and got married.
-At a dance with his wife, he heard a Charlie Christian record for the first time.
-This motivated him to buy a six-string guitar the next day.
-For nearly a year, night and day, he tried to imitate Christian and teach himself the guitar.
-Although he hadn't intended to become a musician, he felt obligated to learn after buying the guitar.
-He received no formal instruction and couldn't read music.
-By the age of twenty he was performing in clubs in Indianapolis at night, copying Christian's solos, while working during the day, first at a milk company.
+By 1943, Montgomery was working as a welder and had gotten married.
+While at a dance with his wife, he heard a Charlie Christian record for the first time.
+This experience inspired him to pick up the guitar at the age of 19, and he spent the next year teaching himself to play by imitating Christian's recordings.
+Although he had not planned on becoming a professional musician, he felt obligated to learn after purchasing the guitar.
+Montgomery did not receive any formal instruction and could not read music.
+By the age of twenty, he was performing in clubs in Indianapolis at night, copying Christian's solos, while working during the day at a milk company.
 In 1948, when Lionel Hampton was on tour in Indianapolis, he was looking for a guitarist, and after hearing Montgomery play like Christian he hired him.